Influenza (Seasonal Flu) (cont.)

 Doctors can diagnose influenza (flu) using your symptoms alone if many cases of a similar illness have occurred in the community and if the local health department has confirmed a flu outbreak.

-Tests to confirm you have the flu and to determine the type of virus may be important if:
+Tests to confirm you have the flu and to find out the type of virus may be important if:

 Testing may involve blood tests (rarely used) or a culture to identify the virus.
 Some cultures take 24 to 48 hours for results, so they will not help your doctor decide whether to prescribe an antiviral medicine.
 A rapid flu test is now available that gives results in 30 minutes.
 Although this test is not 100% accurate, it can be useful when deciding whether to use an antiviral medicine.